Campus Address: Science And Math Complex 234

 I am an aquatic ecologist interested in food web interactions, particularly in the Great Lakes ecosystem.
 My research interests include: invasion of exotic species, such as the trophic ecology of the bloody-red shrimp, Hemimysis anomala; invasive fish species and their potential for disrupting trophic cascades; and processes that alter ecosystem stability and resilience.
-Applied research in my lab includes the study of environmental conditions and food web transfer of type E botulism in the Great Lakes, and effects of food web-mediated endocrine-disrupting chemicals (PCB and PBDE) on fish populations.
+Applied research in my lab includes the study of environmental conditions and food web transfer of type E botulism in the Great Lakes, and effects of food web-mediated endocrine-disrupting chemicals (PCBs, PBDEs and pharmaceuticals) on fish populations and fishing birds.

 BIO 429/627- Fisheries Biology

 Travis, S. C.; Pérez-Fuentetaja, A.; Aga, D. S. 2020.
 “Legacy Persistent Organic Pollutants in Threatened Migratory Common Terns Nesting in the Great Lakes”.
 Environmental International 144: 106065.

 Lang, J.V., R.J.
 Snyder, M.D.
 Clapsadl, P. Michalak, L. Kang, A. Pérez-Fuentetaja.
 2019.
 Morphometric differentiation and gene flow in emerald shiners (Notropis atherinoides) from the lower Great Lakes and the Niagara River.
 Journal of Great Lakes Research, 45:324-332.